Urban Farming Internship in Cape Town

 Responsibilities

-• All interns will spend a few hours every day working in the garden and nursery, assist with school workshops, help take care of the chickens, and sorting and cleaning the work spaces. as well as making food products that are gifted to clients.
+• All interns will spend a few hours every day working in the garden and nursery, assist with school workshops, help take care of the chickens, sorting & cleaning the work spaces, as well as making food products that are gifted to clients.

 Requirements